Course Substitution Committee (FL/QR/QI)

 - Specific examples of problems experienced (in and out of class)

-- Grades received (Final grade required.
+- Grades received (Final grade required for completed courses.
 Include test, quiz and other grades if available.)

 - Strategies and resources used